avatar-kaleb/kalebmckelvey-site/blog/predix-hackathon-creating-a-culture-that-develops-business-impact.md

 _Decide on prototype functionality:_

 What can we deliver in one week that can prove out a potential product that provides results for the business?
 Once decided, our team together discussed and iterated on architecture as we talked through the functionality.
-In the first day, we proved out that we could talk to our machine data (database) from a Predix app.
+On the first day, we proved out that we could talk to our machine data (database) from a Predix app.
 This insured the rest of the week would not be wasted.

 ### Predix Hackathon Step 2 - Split the Work: